-In the Old Testament, the Book of Job presents so eloquently and simply the trials and struggles of a good man, blessed by God in many ways, who loses all he has, including his loved ones, except his wife.
-He feels himself tested by God, author of his blessings, beyond his strength and for no apparent reason.
-Job laments his condition and then expresses resignation, acceptance, and faith in God, regardless of how he believes God is treating him.
 In the Book of Job we read: O that my words were written down! ...
 O that they were engraved on a rock forever!
 But as for me, I know my Vindicator lives ...
 Whom I myself shall see: my own eyes, not another's, shall behold him, and from my flesh I shall see God; my inmost being is consumed with longing.
 (Job 19: 23-26).
 Though he expresses an initial acceptance of his condition, his situation overpowers him.
-His friends, who came to console Job, end up accusing him of some wrongdoing towards God that merit his suffering; at that point, Job questions God's actions.
+His friends, who come to console Job, end up accusing him of some wrongdoing towards God that merit his suffering.
+At that point, Job questions God's actions.
 God poses questions for Job's reflection and response.
-Utimately, Job reconfirms his unconditional faith in God.
+Ultimately, Job reconfirms his unconditional faith in God.
 We know from the story what Job has to say about pain, suffering, and death.
-He was raked with pain and suffering to the point of cursing the day he was born: Let the day perish in which I was born,...
+He was raked with pain and suffering to the point of cursing the day he was born: Let the day perish in which I was born.
 Let that day be darkness!
-(Job 3: 3-4) In the end his suffering and pain that challenged his faith and perseverance help him acknowledge that pain and death are not a tragedy for the innocent one, but a challenge to grow beyond the 'comfort zone' one creates, into an authentic act of faith and trust in
+(Job 3: 3-4) In the end, the suffering and pain that challenged his faith and perseverance help him acknowledge that pain and death are not a tragedy for the innocent, but a challenge to grow beyond the 'comfort zone' one creates, into an authentic act of faith and trust in God.

-God.
 God, Father and Creator, knows us personally; God cares and provides for each one.

 Aware of the reality and our personal involvement in the mystery of death, how often we Christians may feel like Job.
-We question, barter with, blame God for the 'bad' things that happen to others as well as to us.
-But, the Christian is enlightened by the assurance of the Faith that tells us Jesus lived, was sacrificed to death for all humanity, and arose to Life.
+We question, "negotiate" with, blame God for the 'bad' things that happen to others as well as to us.
+Nevertheless, the Christian is enlightened by the assurance of the Faith that proclaims Jesus lived, was sacrificed to death for all humanity, and arose to Life.
 St. Paul himself reminds the community of Rome: And hope does not disappoint us because God's love has been poured into our hearts through the Holy Spirit that has been given to us.
 For while we were still weak, at the right time, Christ died for the ungodly ...
 While we were still sinners, Christ died for us ...
 We have been justified by His blood ...
 We even boast in God through our Lord Jesus Christ through whom we have now received reconciliation.
 (Romans 5: 5-11) This is the great God to Whom we entrust ourselves and all those who have gone before us.
 With unselfish love we offer ourselves to God Who is for us, for me, for every child of His Creation.
 It is this God Who has given us the most excellent means to enter His loving embrace with joyful anticipation - Jesus.
-And Jesus establishes a perpetual means to keep that the promise and pledge alive - the Eucharist.
+And Jesus establishes a perpetual means to keep that promise and pledge alive - the Eucharist.